 The gospel lectionary reading today on the Parable of the Laborers in the Vineyard, found in Matthew 20: 1-16, reminded me of one of the biggest challenges facing the Christian church in the United States today.
 It is increasingly becoming a utilitarian meritocracy, a system of beliefs that rewards you for certain laws, cultural norms, and doctrines that one observes and does well.
 It is a system that advances one’s worth based on their talents and achievements.
 While this system is operative in the secular and corporate world, it is not the case in the church and the community of faith that is founded on the core claim of God’s unmerited grace.
-Additionally, the most dominant expression of American Christianity, the “Evangelicals”, is now an undisguised extension of a partisan political ideology.
+To make the challenges Christianity is facing in this disenchanted society, the most dominant expression of American Christianity, the “Evangelicals”, is now an undisguised extension of a partisan political ideology.

 Encoded deep in the very being of every person is the longing to find ultimate meaning and purpose in life here on earth.
 And when the church continues to become an insular body, an echo chamber, a factory that reproduces and rewards only it own kind, then it continues to drift away from the very culture it seeks to transform.
 As it loses its distinctiveness as interlocutors and proclaimers of a compelling new vision of life and meaning, it also descends into irrelevance.